jeffwilcox/wp-thememanager/README.md

 #wp-thememanager

-A Windows Phone library that allows for overriding the theme to be Dark, Light, Inverted, etc. as well as now enabling you to set a custom theme to override the default Phone brushes.
+Jeff Wilcox's wp-thememanager is a Windows Phone library that allows for overriding the theme to be Dark, Light, Inverted, etc. as well as now enabling you to set a custom theme to override the default Phone brushes.

+The NuGet packages have been downloaded tens of thousands of times and power great apps for the platform including Instagram.

-It also supports overriding the Accent color and brush for use in custom-branded applications.
-For fun, I've included the standard Mango accent brushes and a few of the custom ones (my Lumia 800 came from Germany and has a gray/'grau' color available, plus Nokia Blue, etc.).
-I'll accept any pull requests that add additional OEM colors if people think that would have any value in their applications at all.
+The library also supports overriding the Accent color and brush for use in custom-branded applications.

+NuGet versions 1.5 and lower are designed for Windows Phone 7.5 apps, while all recent versions should only be used for Windows Phone 8 apps.

-For modern Windows Phone operating systems (7.1-8.0 OS).
+## Windows Phone 8.1 Note

+This library should not be necessary for phone 8.1 apps.
+It is primarily intended to offer theme overriding to Windows Phone 8 apps at this time.

+> Announced at the //build conference in San Francisco, the latest Windows Phone 8.1 operating system supports theme overriding in the core platform.

+> There's no longer reason to use `wp-thememanager` when building Windows Store apps for the phone or Universal apps.

 # How to use